louarn-rous/conlang/README.md

 | //üe// | [ɨɪ] |

 ## Alphabet
-The Ižter language has two scripts/alphabet: one Latin and one Cyrillic (similar to Serbian)
+The Ižtär language has two scripts/alphabet: one Latin and one Cyrillic (similar to Serbian)

 | IPA | English | Latin | Cyrillic | Braille | IPA | English | Latin | Cyrillic | Braille |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|